For many families, childcare vouchers will save them more money than Tax-Free Childcare (TFC). Help your staff understand what’s best for them.

 Don’t worry, we’re not closing your scheme

-If you offer a childcare voucher scheme today you can keep it open as long as you like for employees that want to continue using it.
-But once TFC launches, you won’t be able to sign up any new parents after April 2018, and if a parent chooses to leave your scheme, they can’t re-join it at a later date.
+If you offer a childcare voucher scheme today you can keep it open as long as you like for employees that want to continue using it after the closing date.
+But you won’t be able to sign up any new parents after the deadline.
+And if a parent chooses to leave your scheme and completes a Childcare Account Notice, they can’t re-join it at a later date.

 We’re in it for the long haul, so we’ll be managing your scheme for as long as you have employees registered on it.

-And as long as your scheme is open, you’ll continue to benefit from Employer’s NI savings.
+And as long as your scheme is open, you’ll continue to benefit from Employer’s NI savings and support your working parents.

 Not with us?
 Make sure your childcare voucher scheme provider will continue to administer your scheme for as long as you need.
-If not, you can switch providers, even once TFC has launched.Close
+If not, you can switch providers, even after the closing date.Close

 What should I do next?